PauloMigAlmeida/MaNES/README.md

 MaNES is an experimental NES emulator written from scratch in Rust.
 This is work in progress and I would expect something to have it "finalised" by the end of 2022.

 ## What MaNES stands for?
-I'm paying homage to my grandfather whose name is Manoel which the short version of itis "Mane".
-In some contexts "Mane" is used as an derrogatory term to indicate that someone is stupid.
+I'm paying homage to my grandfather whose name is Manoel so "Mane" is the short version of it.
+In some contexts "Mane" is used as a derogatory term to indicate that someone is stupid.

 My grandfather has always been my role model and extremely versatile.
 There is not a thing that he wasn't able to fix/amend due to his restless curiosity which is even more impressive when you take into account that his was pretty much illiterate.